 - You want a free wildcard SSL certificate for the first year

-One key difference between the GrowBig vs GoGeek plan is the extra server resources that only comes with the latter.
+One key difference between the GrowBig vs GoGeek is the extra server resources that only comes with the latter.
 GoGeek comes with 4x more server resources and fewer users that share the server's resources.
-This means you get a fast loading website when you opt for the GoGeek plan.
+This means you get a fast loading website when you opt for the GoGeek package.

 Another difference between the plans is the additional “geeky” features you get only with the GoGeek plan.
 One such feature is site staging environments, which lets you copy your live site or test new code and designs before publishing changes on your live site.
 Another feature is Git, which comes preinstalled that lets you create repositories of your website.